 Unless you have a contractual requirement to use a specific standard, the selection of the reliability prediction standard should be based on your particular needs related to the design in question.
 Or, one of the reliability standards may be more commonly used in your industry.
 Or, you may review the standards to determine which one includes the environments and components best matching your design.

 You can also mix and match standards.
-For example, one popular way of performing reliability prediction analyses is to use MIL-HDBK-217, Telcordia, and the NPRD/EPRD databases together.
-In this case, you get coverage of almost all device types used in product design.
+For example, one popular way of performing reliability prediction analyses is to use one standard that covers electrical components and one that covers mechanical components.
+For example, you may pair MIL-HDBK-217 and NSWC Mechanical, or Telcordia and the NPRD/EPRD databases, or vice versa.
+In this manner, you get coverage of almost all the device types used in product design.

 All reliability predictions standards mentioned here are widely known and accepted.
 The choice is based on particular requirements.
 There is no right or wrong choice – the selection must be based on which standard best suits your needs.